manuGil/GEDSys-formalizer/README.md

 # Event Formalizer

-Implementation of the Event Formalizer for the Geographic Event Detection System.
+Implementation of the Event Formalizer for the Geographic Event Detection System

 ## Prerequisites